tomyaacov/AI-exercise5/README.md

-# Introduction to Artificial - Intelligence Assignment 1
+# Introduction to Artificial Intelligence - Assignment 1
+Avi Rosen 303079511<br>
+Tom Yaacov 305578239<br>

 The heuristic we chose is:<br>
 100*(number of people we cant save)<br>